-Enable OCSP

-Check this box to enable and configure OCSP options.
-The OCSP responder's signing certificate is checked using the same settings as the rest of the certificate validation.
+When you check the Enable Online Certificate Status Protocol (OCSP) box, the OCSP responder's signing certificate is checked using the same settings as the rest of the certificate validation.

 Use Authority Information Access (AIA) Extension

 The Authority Information Access (AIA) extension indicates how to access Certificate Authority information and services for the issuer of the certificate in which the extension appears.
 When enabled, the OCSP server URL specified in the Authority Information Access extension of a certificate is used to check the certificate revocation status using the Online Certificate Status Protocol.